Sankt Annæ Plads 7: Ryan and Treschow families, 18281828

 By 1850, Charles Ryan had married and become the father of a one-year-old girl.

 George Ryan outlived his son.
 His property was upon his own death in 1861 therefore passed to his granddaughters Catharina (Kate) Ryan (1849–1914) and Georgina Ryan (c.
 1851–).
-Catharina Ryan was later married to Christian Rosenkilde Treschow, a dipæomat and the owner of Frydendal Manor at Golbæk.
+Catharina Ryan was later married to Christian Rosenkilde Treschow, a diplomat and the owner of Frydendal Manor at Golbæk.
 Sankt Annæ Plads 7 was ceded to Christian Rosenkilde Treschow and his mother-in-law in 1881.
 Christian Treshow was the sole owner of the building from 1792.
 In 1915, it passed to hofjægermester Henry Treshow.
-On his death, it passed to his widfow Engelke Treschow (née Wulff).
+On his death, it passed to his widow Engelke Treschow (née Wulff).
 The Italian embassy was briefly based in the building in 1026.
 The Portuguese consulate was based on the ground floor in 1027-29.
 The actor Carl Alstrup resided in the first floor apartment.
-The actress Bodil Ipsen lived in the one-story building in the courtyard.
-Harriet Heide (née Block), widow of the businessman Axel Heide, was for a while also a resident of the building around this tim,e.
+The actress Bodil Ipsen lived in the one-storey building in the courtyard.
+Harriet Heide (née Block), widow of the businessman Axel Heide, was for a while also a resident of the building around this time.